aliawa/packetcraft/README.txt

 Flow
 ----------------------------------------------------------------------
-The flow is like a socket it the both souce and destination are given then it is a client socket.
+The flow is like a socket if the both souce and destination are given then it is a client socket.
 If only the src is given then it is a listen socket.